mrsauravsahu/vscode-manager/README.md

 ## Coming soon 😎
-- Share & Import profiles using a `profile.json` file
+- Show featured custom profiles in `featured` section
 - Clone profiles

 Would love your feedback on this.
 Issues and PRs are welcome.
 Have a great one!
 And happy Coding! 😃 \- [Saurav](https://twitter.com/mrsauravsahu)